roots/bud/packages/@roots/bud/README.md

   <strong>@roots/bud</strong>
 </h1>

-> A frontend build tooling framework combining the best parts of Symfony Encore and Laravel Mix
+> Frontend build tools combining the best parts of Symfony Encore and Laravel Mix
 ## Installation

 Install **@roots/bud** to your project.